AkshayAnuOnline/QuickBallotBuild/DEVELOPER-INSTRUCTIONS.md

 Static assets like images should be loaded using relative paths (e.g., `./assets/filename.png`) rather than absolute paths to ensure they load correctly in both development and production environments.

+## Important Note About Version Handling

+The app version is now properly handled through the electronAPI, which reads the version from package.json in the main process and makes it available to the renderer process.
+This avoids using `require()` in the renderer process, which is not allowed in Electron's sandboxed environment.

 ## Release Process

 ### New Automated Release Process (Recommended)